-When it is time for your interview to start, you will be escorted to a testing room.
+When it is time for your interview to start, you will be prompted by the computer monitor screen in your testing room.
 You will be the only candidate in the testing room.
 When the interview starts, you will see information on screen and hear the same information read by a narrator.